Ryan Lizza: Sexual misconduct allegation

-On December 11, 2017, The New Yorker fired Lizza, saying that he engaged in "improper sexual conduct."
-Lizza called The New Yorkers characterization a "terrible mistake" that had been "made hastily and without a full investigation of the relevant facts."
-His alleged victim supported the magazine's version of the events; in a statement, her attorney, Douglas Wigdor, said, "[I]n no way did Mr. Lizza’s misconduct constitute a 'respectful relationship' as he has now tried to characterize it."
-Lizza was temporarily suspended by CNN pending an investigation; six weeks later, the network announced that its "extensive investigation" had yielded "no reason to continue to keep Mr. Lizza off the air."
-Politico, Rolling Stone and other media organizations were later said to have reached similar conclusions in determining whether to bar Lizza from employment.
+On December 11, 2017, The New Yorker fired Lizza, saying that he engaged in "improper sexual conduct".
+Lizza called The New Yorkers characterization a "terrible mistake" that had been "made hastily and without a full investigation of the relevant facts".
+The alleged victim supported the magazine's version of the events; in a statement, her attorney, Douglas Wigdor, said, "[I]n no way did Mr. Lizza’s misconduct constitute a 'respectful relationship' as he has now tried to characterize it."
+Lizza was temporarily suspended by CNN pending an investigation; six weeks later, the network announced that its "extensive investigation" had yielded "no reason to continue to keep Mr. Lizza off the air".
+Politico, Rolling Stone, and other media organizations were later said to have reached similar conclusions during their investigations, determining not to bar Lizza from employment.